Amulah-98/smartAd-abTest/README.md

 Exposed: users who have been shown a creative (ad) that was designed by SmartAd for the client.

 ![model](data/pic.jpg)

+## Conclusion
+Accorfing to the classical A/B Test the ads that the advertising company runs did not result in a significant lift in brand awareness.

 ## Install

 git clone https://github.com/Abel-Blue/smartAd-abTest
 cd smartAd-abTest
 pip install -r requirements.txt

+## Contributirs